lapps/lapps.github.io/Documentation.md

 ### Installing a service manager

-Requirements (debian, rhel, osx), start with virgin machine (JetStream instance)
+These notes are for a virgin ubuntu machine.

+Dowloads at [http://www.anc.org/downloads/langrid/](http://www.anc.org/downloads/langrid/).
+Get the following onto the jetstream instance.

+- one-step-install.sh

+Running this will download LappsPackages-1.2.3.zip from [http://www.anc.org/downloads/langrid/](http://www.anc.org/downloads/langrid/) if needed, it will also download the latest service manager war file and other things that are needed.

+Active BPEL is still in there, check this because it is most likely not needed (the Brandeis server never had Active BPEL installed).

+It installs Java 7 from Oracle, not the JDK, it even removes the OpenJDK.
+This is because of some JDBC errors when both existed side-by-side (but this was a problem in 2012, it may have been solved by now).

+Running the script should work, but it does not set JAVA_HOME

 Here are some [historical notes](http://wiki.lappsgrid.org/manuals/service-manager/install-service-manager/index.html) from 2014.

-There is a one-step-install script (written by Keith for debian/ubuntu, Keigh had a RHEL version - that is lost).
+There is a one-step-install script (written by Keith for debian/ubuntu, Keigh had an RHEL version - that is lost).

 Now an easier proces:
 - requires postgress, tomcat 7 installation, Java 8 (latest manager (Jan 2017)
 - get the service manager war and put it on tomcat
 - start/stop tomcat to create database, using tomcat scripts
 - there are two sql scripts that need to be run to set up tables in postgress
-- vevice-manager.xml needs to be edited
+- service-manager.xml needs to be edited

-**set up new service manager on Jetstream**

 ### Creating and adding services

 How to create services - wrapping, discriminators, LIF, WSEV, deploying, registering

 #### Wrapping: